 AI metrics help ensure compliance

-Alternatively, instead of excluding criteria that is rife with recruitment bias, the data can also be used to make sure that your hiring process meets Equal Employment Opportunity Commission (EEOC) guidelines.
+Alternatively, instead of excluding criteria that is rife with recruitment bias, the data can also be used to make sure that your hiring process meets industry diversity guidelines such as the Equal Employment Opportunity Commission (EEOC) guide.
 Some software programs are able to process applicant data, check them against best practice percentages, and ensure compliance with the EEOC regulations.
 All of this can be done without the human reviewer/interviewer knowing whether a candidate falls into a particular bias zone.